-Alteplase is a “clot buster” or IV thrombolytic administered to restore blood flow to the brain in patients with ischemic strokes.
-Research has shown that administering the medication within 4.5 hours of the onset of the stroke can significantly improve the outcome for patients with ischemic stroke.
+Alteplase is a “clot buster” or IV thrombolytic administered to restore blood flow to the brain in clients with ischemic strokes.
+Research has shown that administering the medication within 4.5 hours of the onset of the stroke can significantly improve the outcome for clients with ischemic stroke.
 Since the medication breaks up all existing clots in the body, special criteria must be met and extreme bleeding precautions adhered to.

 Test Taking Tip